 WPML can synchronize menus for you.
 This means that if some entries, for example some pages, posts, or categories, are in the English menu, WPML can generate and keep in sync menus for other languages.

-To learn more, read synchronizing the menus and translating them.
+To learn more, read about synchronizing the menus and translating them.

 The following textual elements found in Enfold are currently supported by WPML: